saucelabs/sauce-docs/docs/mobile-apps/features/audio-capture.md

 <p><small><span className="sauceGreen">Real Devices Only</span></small></p>

 You just need to launch a Live Testing session on a real device, and the audio will be streamed to your browser automatically without any configuration.
+If it doesn't launch for you, you can manually launch it by clicking **Performance Mode** butoon under **Device Settings** menu in the live testing toolbar.

 The Audio Streaming feature ensures a better digital experience by validating audio playback and testing user flows that require audio testing in the early stages of the development lifecycle.